 Vincent is a member of the Nak'azdli Whut'en, son of the late Nick and Irene Prince.
 Vincent is currently living and working in Prince George.
 The bulk of Vincent's employment history is in the area of Community and Economic Development.
 Vincent's volunteer experience includes the Prince George Native Friendship Centre, UNBC, CNC, Nezul Be, and several other community organizations.
 Vince is a current member of the CNC Board of Governors, an External Advisor with the UNBC Community Development Institute.

-Jordan Low is the Financial Literacy Coordinator.
+Jordan Low is a Business Development Officer.
 Jordan was born and raised in Prince George.
 Jordan’s background includes banking, business and 1 year working in the Indigenous Youth Internship Program through the B.C.
 Government.
 Jordan started as an intern with the organization and has now transitioned into the role of Financial Literacy Coordinator.
 Jordan is very excited to be stepping into this role and joining the team at the ABCDC.

 ABDC is working to shift the economic development practices currently employed by First Nations communities in northern BC to be more aligned with a Best Practices Manual and Workshop Series so that Indigenous women who aspire to participate in the economy can be supported by their environment.
 The ABDC is currently seeking the participation of First Nations Bands, economic development offices, and Aboriginal community groups and individual female entrepreneurs.

 If you are interested in getting involved with this project please forward a resume and cover letter the the Executive Director.

 Lillian George has lived in Prince George for most of her child/adult life and have been actively involved with Aboriginal organizations such as PG Native Friendship Centre, Central Interior Native Health, Metis Housing, and United Native Nations.
 Lillian has been a Director for the PG Aboriginal Business Development Centre for the past 5 years.